 Why does intention matter?
-Because it informs our hatred and blame, but also, if my understanding of the law is correct, to charge someone with murder, as many instantly think Chauvin should be, the prosecution must be able to prove beyond a reasonable doubt that the person intended to kill the victim.
-My guess is that probably the most they could hope to convict Chauvin on is something like involuntary manslaughter, which I think means the accused acted recklessly but not necessarily with the intent to kill.
+Because it informs our hatred and blame, but also, if my understanding of the law is correct, to charge someone with murder, as many instantly think Chauvin should be, the prosecution must be able to prove beyond a reasonable doubt that the person intended to kill the victim [I've since learned that this is not, or not always, true with 2nd and 3rd degree murder].
+My guess is that probably the most they could hope to convict Chauvin on is something like manslaughter, which I think means the accused acted recklessly but not necessarily with the intent to kill.
 But BLM and left activists often seem unaware of the limits of the law, and unaware of all the evidence and the complete facts of the case that a Grand Jury (or a trial jury) ends up hearing and considering—things that haven’t gotten media coverage.
 (That isn’t to deny that the legal system often bends over backwards in many ways to protect the police, as do the police unions, etc.).

-I totally agree that Floyd shouldn’t have been killed and that what happened was certainly not good police work.
-For the record, from what I read, the other officers, or two of them anyway, apparently did make small efforts to intervene—but they were rookies.
-It was their first week on the job and Chauvin was their boss.
-But one did nonetheless suggest they should roll him over now, and the other said something, I forget what, but they did mildly attempt to change what was happening.
+I totally agree that Floyd shouldn’t have been killed and that what happened was certainly terrible police work.
+For the record, from what I read, the two officers who were on the scene first, and who were eventually kneeling of Floyd's back, apparently did make small efforts to intervene—but they were relatively new on the police force and Chauvin was their superior.
+But one did nonetheless suggest they should roll him over now, and I think one said Floyd had no pulse, so apparently they did mildly attempt to change what was happening.

 Policing has improved tremendously.
 Police forces are way more diverse, with more diverse leadership…there have been sensitivity trainings, citizen review boards, body cameras, community involvement, all kinds of improvements.
 Is it perfect?
 No. Obviously not.
 And it never will be perfect because the police are human beings.
 There will always be bad apples and failures.
 But if we “abolish the police and start over,” as you suggest, the new police force will be equally, and probably even more, imperfect.
 (Consider what happened under the good intentions of Stalin and Mao, and what happens in psychological experiments where university students are randomly divided into prisoners and guards, and you’ll see what I mean.)
 But for all its remaining flaws, and aside from the fact that it is becoming increasingly militarized, policing today is way better than it was when I was growing up.
 The police are dealing with a society where many citizens are armed with guns and where police are increasingly the targets of attacks.
 Anyone who puts themselves in the place of someone on the police force can certainly understand why they might be at times (regrettably) too quick to fire their own weapons.
 And if we recognize the degree of social unrest that already exists and that is predicted to increase with climate change, the increasing militarization may also be understandable, even if it is (in my opinion) undesirable and not the best way to go.

-When I was in the radical left, it wasn’t the mainstream left that emphasized the working-class.
-I was in a radical organization of white people who worked under the leadership of revolutionary black and Puerto Rican groups.
-We saw race (or what we called oppressed and oppressor nations, inside the US as well as internationally) as the central issue to focus on, and we believed that white people, including the white working-class, were a privileged “oppressor nation” that generally colluded with the state.
-We saw the police as you do, as the enemy, and we supported revolutionary armed struggle inside the US and around the world.
+When I was in the radical left, we saw race (or what we called oppressed and oppressor nations, inside the US as well as internationally) as the central issue to focus on, and we believed that white people, including the white working-class, were a privileged “oppressor nation” that generally colluded with the state.
+We saw the police as you do, as the enemy.
 Our ideology around race and political correctness was very much, in many ways, in line with that which now dominates the left and major cultural institutions such as universities and the media in this country (i.e., BLM, cancel culture, woke culture).
 I was steeped in this ideology for many years.
 Eventually, I rejected it.
 But I remained strongly aligned with the left and, until very recently, was unwilling to listen in any kind of open way to intelligent conservative views.
 If I were reading something and it went against my beliefs, for the most part, I would just stop reading.

 So I appreciate your openness and willingness to question.
 This willingness to listen to opposing views seems to be absent on both the left and the right, and is one of the things that most disturbs me about BLM and cancel culture.
 For me, this willingness to listen has been a long struggle and one that is very much still in process.
 But I am recently listening to some conservative intellectual voices and it is quite eye-opening.
 I don’t agree with them on everything, but I find that I do resonate with much of what they say, more than I would have imagined.
 It is quite unsettling (in a good way, albeit at times uncomfortable).
 For example, I recently listened to a very lively exchange between Glenn Loury, a black economics professor who I believe identifies as a progressive (albeit not in line with BLM), and Heather Mac Donald, a conservative intellectual, on policing, race, and ideological conformity that you can find here.
 I found myself in agreement with most of what they were saying, and I admire her unapologetic willingness to speak her mind.
 This is no timid white person who has been convinced that she must tiptoe around black folks endeavoring to be politically correct and not “racist.”
 And what her behavior signals to me is actually an absence of racism.
 She’s not seeing through that lens.
 I’ve since listened to more of her, and while I don’t always agree with her (and sometimes strongly disagree), I can see that she is not a racist, a sexist, or a heterosexist, even though she takes positions on those issues sometimes different from my own.
 And I’ve learned a lot from listening to her, even when I disagree.
 So, thank you for engaging with me on this.